Market Data and Values for Wireless Infrastructure from the Data We’ve Gathered

 Here are some of our thoughts:

-Inflation, and the resultant increase in the cost of borrowing for the buyers of these assets is a likely result of undisciplined monetary and spending policy.
-With resultant increases in the cost of funds of the buyers of these assets, will come decreases in prices to the sellers.
+• Inflation, and the resultant increase in the cost of borrowing for the buyers of these assets.
+Depending on how the Fed reacts to market dynamics related to tariffs, high rates will continue to impact the cost of funds of the buyers of these assets and with that can come decreases in prices to the sellers.

-Commercial real estate businesses and values will be negatively affected.
-Properties reliant on rent from retail establishments, offices and apartment buildings will likely see significant reductions in their cash flow.
-This will result in defaults and reduced debt-service-coverage ratios that may mean banks that hold mortgages on commercial properties that have cellular revenue will be less likely to attorn (consent) to the sale of those assets.
+• Commercial real estate businesses and values may continue to decline as vacancy rates increase and/or retail establishments see a decline in revenue if a recession materializes.
+Reduced debt-service-coverage ratios may mean banks that hold mortgages on commercial properties that have cellular revenue will be less likely to attorn (consent) to the sale of those assets.
 Such consent is a requirement of 97% of all closed lease sales and by all buyers in the space.

-The number of buyers may eventually be reduced as firms that are not capable of competing exit the business or fail.
+• The number of buyers may eventually be reduced as firms that are not capable of competing exit the business or fail.
 Less competition will mean lower prices.
-This happened in 2008-2009 and will happen again, especially with new, less experienced capital entering the market.
+This happened in 2008-2009 and may happen again, especially with new, less experienced capital entering the market.

 Other Valuation Considerations

-Buyer Focus is on Possible Upside via expansion of the size of the easement being purchased and shorter remaining terms on the leases:
+For lease/easement sales, buyers focus is on possible upside via expansion of the size of the easement being purchased and shorter remaining terms on the leases:

 The most significant (positive) differentiation in pricing for both rooftop and tower ground leases can be seen in offers structured with upside potential (real or perceived) for the buyer.
 The highest prices in the market today for lease/easements are available to sellers if;

-Their lease and all renewals expire inside of 20 years,
+Their lease and all renewals expire inside of 20 years or sooner,

 Their escalations are at 3% per year or 15% every 5 years or higher,